 Know the warning signs

-It's important to learn the many warning signs of a stroke.
-Once you know the signs, get to the hospital immediately when the first symptoms appear.
+It's important to learn the many warning signs of a stroke and seek emergency medical care immediately after the first symptoms appear.

-Face.
-Ask the person to smile.
+- Face — Ask the person to smile.
 Does one side of their face droop?

-Speech.
-Ask the person to repeat a simple or common phrase.
-Is their speech slurred or strange-sounding?
+- Speech — Ask the person to repeat a simple or common phrase.
+Is their speech slurred or strange sounding?

 - Time — If you notice any of these signs, call 911 immediately.
 Some treatment options need to be used in the first 4 ½ hours after a stroke, so it's essential to get help quickly.

 You may be tempted to downplay symptoms and not want to go to the hospital.
 This feeling may be normal but is ill-advised.
 When care is delayed for someone having a stroke, the person's brain is deprived of blood, oxygen and nutrients.
 Within minutes, brain cells start to die.
 Emergency medical care by experts trained in the diagnosis and treatment of stroke is necessary to preserve brain cells and, in the most serious cases, prevent death..

 Time is critical with a stroke, so it's usually best to call 911.
 Don't try to drive yourself to the emergency department.

 More treatment options are available if you get to the emergency department quickly.
 Sometimes, medications can be administered through an IV to break up blood clots.
 The sooner the medications are given, the better.
 The medications only are effective if delivered within 4 ½ hours from the start of symptoms.
 This time frame may be only 3 hours for specific patient populations, so it's critical to seek medical evaluation as soon as symptoms start.